 Curriculum

-operator to subtract a result set of a query from another result set of another query.
+In this tutorial, you will learn how to use the SQL Server EXCEPT operator to subtract a result set of a query from another result set of another query.

-compares the result sets of two queries and returns the distinct rows from the first query that are not output by the second query.
-In other words, the EXCEPT
+EXCEPT operatorThe SQL Server EXCEPT compares the result sets of two queries and returns the distinct rows from the first query that are not output by the second query.
+In other words, the EXCEPT subtracts the result set of a query from another.

-The following shows the syntax of the SQL Server EXCEPT
+The following shows the syntax of the SQL Server EXCEPT:

 query_1 EXCEPT query_2